Kristina01111000/Drws_site/README.md

      - contact from inmotion? on ssl?
 SENT FILES TO INMOTION
      - 1099 form for payment?
 16 hours this month, once a month not weekly NEXT WEEK

-     - did payment work?
-     	- did you get email from payment?
-NO, NO PAYMENT OR LOGIN EMAIL

 	- THINK ABOUT A GROUP FOR MAILING LIST, SEE IF PEEPSO LETS YOU DO IT BY USER CHOICE
 	- GOOGLE DOC AND PDF FOR SCORECARD